How Columbia Women Are Changing Medicine and Health Care

 In response, McGovern, now the chair and the Harriet and Robert H. Heilbrunn Professor of Population and Family Health at the Mailman School of Public Health, founded the HIV Law Project in 1989 to provide civil legal representation to low-income HIV-positive persons.
 She successfully litigated numerous cases against federal, state, and local governments, including the groundbreaking S.P. v.
 Sullivan, which changed the way HIV was defined so that women and other individuals disabled with AIDS could qualify for Medicaid and Social Security.

 After McGovern left the HIV Law Project, she joined the Ford Foundation in 2006 as the senior program officer in the human rights unit.
 Since 2012, she has continued her work at Columbia on health and human rights, sexual and reproductive rights and health, gender justice, and environmental justice.

 As a member of the National Task Force on the Development of HIV/AIDS Drugs, she authored the 2001 federal regulation authorizing the FDA to halt any clinical trial for a life-threatening disease that excludes women.
 She has worked to document the impact of the expanded Global Gag Rule on the health and well-being of women and health providers in multiple countries and worked with the Lancet Commission on Migration and Health, examining the legal and human rights issues surrounding migration and health globally.

 In addition to membership on the Council on Foreign Relations, she is a member of the Global Advisory Council of the United Nations Population Fund, a commissioner of the Lancet Commission on Migration and Health, and a commissioner of the Lancet Commission on Adolescents.

 McGovern’s latest work is about gender justice and linking poor health outcomes to bad governance.

-When the COVID-19 pandemic began last year, McGovern said that the same mistakes made in the '80s and '90s with HIV/AIDS were being repeated.
+When the COVID-19 pandemic began in 2020, McGovern said that the same mistakes made in the '80s and '90s with HIV/AIDS were being repeated.